 Some Lutheran theologians do not feel comfortable with what they call “Subjectivism.’
 That is – well for example—any hymn which describes a personal relationship with Jesus—like In The Garden.
 However, recall what Jesus said when He asked, “Who do MEN say that I am?”
 The apostles gave a few answers and then He specifically asked, “But who do YOU say that I am?”
 He already knew what was in their hearts but—He wanted them to look within themselves for a personal answer!

 “Now I truly I understand.”
 “Now I truly experience this.”
 “In truth I perceive this.”
 “I now realize.”
 Take any translation.
 Now do WE move from the objective to the subjective?
 Not really!
 It is the Holy Spirit moves us from the one to the other.
 He was the One who made Peter really realize the Gospel was for everyone.
 He made me feel the comforting words I had been sharing for years and made it apply to myself.
 He makes the confession and absolution which I had been administering for decades now take on reality as our pastor speaks these same words over me.

 There is a difference between saying the Apostles’ Creed and meaning it as Luther explained it: I believe that God has made me and all creatures.
 I believe that Jesus Christ, is my Lord Who has redeemed me.
 I believe the Holy Spirit has called me by the Gospel.
 Now I fully realize that what the Bible says is true and applies to me and everyone else—certainly that includes you also.
 Amen.

-Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to drop by our home page before you go.
-The Internet without a doubt is plentiful with information regarding every kind of topic.
-The foregoing is an article we hope will be of interest for peace enthusiasts and those who follow peace stories.
+Note from the Peace Doctor: If you're concerned about peace for yourself, please drop by our home page before leaving our site.
+The Internet certainly is loaded with content about any kind of subject.
+The foregoing is an article we hope will be helpful for peace lovers and those who are interested in peace articles.